nailson/ml_algorithms_python/README.md

 # Fundamental Machine Learning Algorithms with Python

-The purpose of this repository is to develop from scrach the fundamental ML algorithms and revise the concepts.
+The purpose of this repository is to develop from scratch the fundamental ML algorithms and revise the concepts.
-**It's very important to mention that this idea caught me in global quarentine times.
+**It's very important to mention that this idea caught me in global quarantine times.

 ## Naive Bayes
 DONE